Author: Chihuahua Zero

 God, it was painful looking at him.
 Although he didn’t fit my worse-case-scenario—a surly, attitude-poisoned jerk—already I could tell he wasn’t the chatty kind.
 On the other hand…something about his eyes looked off.
 I usually didn’t notice eyes, but maybe it was the shade of gray, or the size of his irises, or that subtle absentmindedness?

 Nah.
-I was overthinking it.
+I was looking too into it.

 “Let’s go in.”
 I said.
 I led all three of us into the house.
 Another bout of sirens carried in the summer wind.
 It better not be an omen.